 Paint Protection Film

-PPF is made of thermoplastic urethane resistant to chemical contaminants and can shield the vehicle for up to 10 years.
-PPF protection is very effective against physical elements that may hit and damage the exterior surfaces.
+Paint protection film is made of thermoplastic urethane resistant to chemical contaminants and can shield the vehicle for up to 10 years.
+PPF is very effective against physical elements that may hit and damage the exterior surfaces.

 A point to note: It’s easy to correct a scratch on the surface caused by a rock or piece of debris.
 You can apply heat to the affected area to reverse the effects.

 If you love a car with a shiny and glossy look, ceramic coating is the solution you need.
 The nano-coating contains small microscopic elements that seep into the paint’s pores to enhance a glossy finish.

 Unlike the ceramic coating, PPF strength lies in other features and is likely to create a blurry impression.
 Its therefore advisable to polish the paint of the car first before applying PPF to achieve your desired level of shine.